rdfjs/data-model-spec/interface-spec.md

 - `BlankNode .blankNode([string value])` returns a new instance of BlankNode.
   If the value parameter is undefined a new identifier for the blank node is generated for each call.
 - `Literal .literal(string value, [string languageOrDatatype])` returns a new instance of Literal.
-If languageOrDatatype is an IRI, then a NamedNode is constructed with that IRI, and is used for the value of `.datatype`.
+If languageOrDatatype is a NamedNode, then it is used for the value of `.datatype`.
   Otherwise languageOrDatatype is used for the value of `.language`.
 - `Variable .variable(string value)` returns a new instance of Variable.
 This method is optional.
 - `DefaultGraph .defaultGraph()` returns an instance of DefaultGraph.